Governors' Camp: Information from the owner

 - Nearby activities

-- Animal Encounters, Big 5, Bird Watching, Cultural Tours, Game Drives, Game Viewing, Game Walks, Hot-air Ballooning, Rhino Tracking, Safaris
+- Animal Encounters, Big 5, Bird Watching, Child Friendly Activities, Cultural Tours, Game Drives, Game Viewing, Game Walks, Hot-air Ballooning, Massages, Safaris, Wildlife Tours

 - English, Swahili